shayda-banihashemi/pybuild/README.md

-# Auto builder ofr python projects
+# Auto builder for python projects

 Alpha version - more news soon